Balkan Adventure

 Day 3

-OsijekTravel by private van through the Hungarian Puszta and cross the border into Croatia to a land of cornfields, vineyards and pastel-hued villages, famed for its cuisine – arriving at the Slavonian capital of Osijek (approximately 4 hours).
-This laid-back university town features an enchanting medieval citadel (tvr?a), as well as the Upper Town, only a short walk along the banks of the Drava.
-Many cafes line the river, inviting you to join in on the Croatian national pastime: people watching.
-Osijek is a fairly well-designed city easily navigated on foot.
+OsijekTake a private transfer through the Hungarian Puszta this morning and cross the border into Croatia to a land of cornfields, vineyards and pastel-hued villages.
+Famed for its cuisine, arrive at the Slavonian capital of Osijek.
+This laid-back university town features an enchanting medieval citadel as well as the Upper Town, only a short walk along the banks of the Drava.
+Many cafes line the river, inviting you to join in on the Croatian national pastime: of people-watching.
+Osijek is a well-designed city that’s easily navigated on foot.
 There are also numerous cycling routes throughout the city.
-Navigate the hallways of grand buildings, stroll along the banks of the Drava River or pick up the true flavours of this destination at a local cafe.
-Our accommodation is at our long-time friend's guesthouse, located right inside the citadel.
-The guesthouse is family owned, and local wine and craft beer are always on offer.
+Navigate the hallways of grand buildings, stroll along the banks of the Drava River or sample some of the local delicious flavours at a local cafe.
+Your accommodation for the night is at a family-owned local guesthouse (with local craft beer and wine on offer) that’s right inside the citadel.

 Meals: Breakfast -